munugalaramesh/rewards/README.md

   4. Lets create the Customer by accessing POST -/Customer API using Swagger
   5. Add transactions to the created Customer using POST - /Customer/transactions 5.1 ) Allowed to add both customername, amount and the date of the transaction (To support different years)
-  6. Get All Customers with Monthly Rewards along with Yearly total.
+  6. Get All Customers with Monthly Rewards, Yearly  and total.

 Swagger API